brittyazel/DevTool/README.md

 - The 2nd parameter is the name string to show in interface to identify your object.
   - **Note**, if no name is provided, we will auto-generate one for you.

-Let's suppose you the following code in your addon...
+Let's suppose you have the following code in your addon...

 ```lua
 local var = {}